open/close all folders

 - Dirty Coward: Although he appreciates the help you give him, he thinks only of himself and all he wants is to get away from Tarna.
 When the rest of the Hero's allies arrive, Harami refuses to help face the Demons.
 Shortly after, when the Hero is about to be defeated by his doppelganger, Harami arrives and backstabs it, saving the Hero's life and enabling him to escape to confront the Big Bad.

-- Eleventh Hour Ranger: He's the last of the Hero's allies to actively help out the hero.
+- 11th-Hour Ranger: He's the last of the Hero's allies to actively help out the hero.

-- Heel–Face Turn: Starts out as a scummy thief, then becomes your Eleventh Hour Ranger after you show him kindness after he's declared honorless.
+- Heel–Face Turn: Starts out as a scummy thief, then becomes your 11th-Hour Ranger after you show him kindness after he's declared honorless.

 - Unperson: This is essentially what being declared "honorless" means in Tarna.
 No one will speak to or have any dealings with such a person.
 And since the threat of war means that the trade caravans are avoiding the area, Harami is really screwed, because he can't safely travel to another city, and no one in Tarna will allow him to purchase food, water, or shelter.